toddledev/documentation/docs/15-connecting-data/06-advanced-api-features/index.md

 ---
 title: Advanced API features
-description: Configure advanced API behaviors with custom error definitions, redirects, server-side rendering options, proxying and response parsing.
+description: Configure advanced API behaviors with custom error definitions, redirects, server-side rendering options, proxying, and response parsing.
 ---

 # Advanced API features

 Nordcraft provides several advanced API features to give you fine-grained control over your API connections.
-The following features are accessible through the **Advanced** tab in the API configuration panel.
+You can configure the following features using the **Advanced** tab in the API configuration panel.

-# Error definition
+## Error definition

 By default, Nordcraft treats API responses with status codes 400 and above as errors.
-However, some APIs communicate errors differently, such as [GraphQL APIs](https://graphql.org/learn/serving-over-http#response-format) that return errors in the response body with a 200 status code.
+However, some APIs communicate errors differently, such as [GraphQL APIs](https://graphql.org/learn/serving-over-http#response-format), which return errors in the response body with a 200 (Ok) status code.

 ![Configure error definition|16/9](configure-error-definition.webp)

-The **Is error** formula allows you to customize what constitutes an error:
+The `Is error` formula allows you to customize what constitutes an error:

 1. Click the [kbd]fx[kbd] button to open the formula editor
 2. Create a formula that evaluates to `true` when the response should be treated as an error